 Cooperations, network and research at the Institute for Diversity Medicine

-The Institute of Diversity Medicine at RUB is part of a dense network of regional and international collaborations that researches how diversity factors influence medical decisions.
-Together with clinical and research partners, the Institute develops the foundations for context-aware, diversity-sensitive medicine.
+The Institute for Diversity Medicine at Ruhr University Bochum is embedded in a strong network of regional and international collaborations dedicated to investigating how diversity-related factors influence medical decision-making.
+In close cooperation with clinical and research partners, we develop the foundations for context-aware and diversity-sensitive medicine.

 The Institute

-The Institute for Diversity Medicine at Ruhr-Universität Bochum is the first university institute in Germany to systematically analyse diversity factors in medicine.
-The aim is context-aware medicine that takes individual factors into account in prevention, diagnostics, therapy and aftercare.
+The Institute for Diversity Medicine at Ruhr University Bochum is the first university institute in Germany to systematically analyse diversity-related factors in medicine.
+Our objective is to establish a context-aware medical practice that accounts for individual factors across prevention, diagnostics, treatment, and aftercare.

 The co-operation network

-The Institute works closely with partners from the clinical, research and healthcare sectors.
-These partnerships enable scientific exchange and the development of supra-regional standards for diversity-sensitive medicine.
+The Institute works in close collaboration with partners from the clinical, research, and health care sectors.
+These partnerships facilitate scientific exchange and support the development of supra-regional standards for diversity-sensitive medicine.

 More information